s4ke/Master-Thesis/src/md/034-mapSkeletons.md

 \label{sec:skeletons}
 \label{sec:map-skeletons}

-Now we have developed Parallel Arrows far enough to define some basic, yet useful, algorithmic skeletons that abstract typical parallel computations -- parallel `map`s.
+Now we have developed Parallel Arrows far enough to define some still basic, yet useful, algorithmic skeletons that abstract typical parallel computations -- parallel `map`s.
 The essential differences between the skeletons presented here are in terms of order of evaluation and work distribution.
 They nevertheless